Gankare/portfolio/SpellSlingers/README.md

 # - UI

-When we started the project, we divided the tasks among us, I wanted to learn Unity's new input system so doing the all UI was my task.
+When we started the project, we divided the tasks among us, I wanted to learn Unity's new input system so doing the all UI became my task.

 ---